 Third-party data is a great option for marketers looking to increase the overall size and scale of their campaigns.
 While the above data types alone can be very valuable, many CPG companies have seen greater success by layering data types for an even more powerful punch.
 For example, if a CPG company is looking to reach Moms in the MidWest who have purchased their products in the past, they can layer on demographic, geographic and transactional data to reach their target consumers.
 Third-party data is a great option for marketers looking to increase the overall size and scale of their campaigns.

 While third-party data definitely has its advantages, it’s not your only option when looking for scale.
-Second-party data buying is a more transparent, relationship-driven option if you are interested in taking that route.
-It is essentially another company’s first-party data that they are selling directly to you.
-Not generally available on open data exchanges, second-party data is another option for marketers who want more visibility into data sourcing, as you are buying it directly from the data owner, through a direct and transparent relationship.
+Second-party data is a more transparent, relationship-driven option if you are interested in taking that route.
+It is essentially another company’s first-party data that they are sharing directly to you.
+Not generally available on open data exchanges, second-party data is another option for marketers who want more visibility into data sourcing, as you are getting it directly from the data owner, through a direct and transparent data collaboration.

 Non-competing companies with similar audiences, such as a women’s haircare product and a women’s skincare company for example, might be interested in sharing data.
-Not only is there transparency regarding what data is shared with whom at what price, but a relationship is built between buyer and seller that enables strong communication and common goals.
+Not only is there transparency regarding what data is shared and with whom, but a relationship is built between both parties that enables strong communication and common goals.

 If you do need to access additional second- or third-party data to fulfill or scale your campaigns, how can you be sure what you’re buying is right for your needs?
 Below is a list of suggested questions you may want to ask to be sure that you understand the quality of the third-party data you are purchasing.